soldasim/BOSIP.jl/docs/src/types.md

 ## Termination Condition

-The abstract type `BolfiTermCond` represents the termination condition for the whole BOLFI procedure.
-Additionally, any `BOSS.TermCond` from the BOSS.jl package can be used with BOLFI.jl as well, and it will be automatically converted to a `BolfiTermCond`.
+The abstract type `BosipTermCond` represents the termination condition for the whole BOSIP procedure.
+Additionally, any `BOSS.TermCond` from the BOSS.jl package can be used with BOSIP.jl as well, and it will be automatically converted to a `BosipTermCond`.

 ```@docs
-BolfiTermCond
+BosipTermCond
 ```

 The most basic termination condition is the `BOSS.IterLimit`, which can be used to simply terminate the procedure after a predefined number of iterations.

-BOLFI.jl provides two specialized termination conditions; the `AEConfidence`, and the `UBLBConfidence`.
+BOSIP.jl provides two specialized termination conditions; the `AEConfidence`, and the `UBLBConfidence`.
 Both of them estimate the degree of convergence by comparing confidence regions given by two different approximations of the posterior.

 ```@docs
 AEConfidence